txkhaund/Dataquest_DS_path/README.md

 # Dataquest_DS_path
 I am using Dataquest.io to learn all the skills required to land a Data Science Job.

-Here are the steps I am to follow:
+Challenges, Missions and Projects for the following topics:
-1. Introduction to NumPy
+1. Python Introduction
-  - This notebook will contains all the examples and practice code
+   - Python for Data Science: Fundamentals
+   - Python for Data Science: Intermediate
+2.